jgiacomini/Tiny.RestClient/README.md

 ```

 ## Compression and Decompression
-By default, the client support the decompression of Gzip and deflate.
+By default, the client supports the decompression of Gzip and deflate.

 If the server respond with the header ContentEncoding "gzip" or "deflate" the client will decompress it automaticly.

 ### Compression
-For each request which post a content you can specified the compression algorithm like below
+For each request which posts a content you can specified the compression algorithm like below
 ```cs
 var response = await client.
                 PostRequest("Gzip/complex", postRequest, compression: client.Settings.Compressions["gzip"]).